brlin-tw/aac-bluetooth-audio-codec-on-ubuntu-2404/README.md

     apt update
     ```

-1. Run the following commands to download and extract the Debian packaging source tree of the pipewire package in the text terminal:
+1. Run the following command to download and extract the Debian packaging source tree of the pipewire package in the text terminal:

     ```bash
     apt source pipewire